Last updated December 2020.

 2. How do you register for a sales tax permit in Vermont?

 If you are located in Vermont, you should first register for a business tax account at the Vermont Department of Taxes.
-Fro there, you can register for your sales tax account.
+From there, you can register for your sales tax account.

-If you are not based in Vermont but have sales tax nexus in Vermont, we recommend contacting the Vermont Department of Taxes before registering.
+If you are not based in Vermont but have economic nexus in Vermont, we recommend contacting the Vermont Department of Taxes before registering.
 You can find their most update to date phone number here.
+Here’s more information on economic nexus laws in Vermont.

 Though Vermont strongly encourages merchants to register online, you can also use form BR-400 to register by mail or fax (802-828-5787).